The Banking Regulation Review: European Union

-The establishment of the ESRB addressed an obvious gap exposed by the financial crisis of 2007–2009 that, at an EU level, responsibility for macroprudential analysis was fragmented, and conducted by various authorities at different levels with no mechanism to ensure that macroprudential risks were adequately identified, and that warnings and recommendations were issued clearly, followed up and translated into action.
+The establishment of the ESRB addressed a structural flaw exposed by the financial crisis of 2007 to 2009, namely that, at an EU level, responsibility for macroprudential analysis was fragmented between various authorities.
+As a result, the decision-making was conducted at different levels with no mechanism to ensure that macroprudential risks were adequately identified, and warnings and recommendations issued clearly, followed up and translated into action.

-Unlike the ESAs, the ESRB is a pan-sectoral body, covering not just the banking or investment services sector but also the insurance sector.
+Unlike the ESAs, the ESRB is a pan-sectoral body, which covers the banking, investment services and insurance sectors.

 The information function is directed primarily at the provision by the ESRB of information on systemic risks to the relevant ESAs.
 In return, the ESAs, with national central banks and Member States themselves, are required to cooperate with the ESRB and provide it with information necessary for the fulfilment of its systemic monitoring objective.

 Where deemed systemically relevant, the ESRB may address a reasoned request to an ESA to provide data about particular institutions.